 Following the proposal defense, the student should schedule annual meetings with their Dissertation Committee to report on progress.
 If things are going well, this provides you with an opportunity to update your committee.
 If you are experiencing difficulties, it gives your committee an opportunity to help you through the challenge before you have an extended delay.
 Regular meetings also signal that you are meeting requirements for adequate progress towards your degree.
 This may contribute to documentation used by the graduate committee to make funding decisions beyond your 5th year in the program.
-At the completion of a Progress Report meeting, please complete the Progress Report Form as documentation of your meeting (see Graduate Coordinator in the Biology office).
+At the completion of a Progress Report meeting, please complete the Progress Report Form as documentation of your meeting (see the Academic Coordinator in the BIOS main office for the appropriate forms).